Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

     # Load spectrum
     wave, flux, header = import_osiris_fits(obsFitsFile)

-The mask file consists in a text file where the line masks are stored as table where each row is an emission line and the columns represent the wavelengths (in the rest frame) marking the regions of the adjacent continua and the line region:
+The mask file consists in a text file where the line masks are stored as tables.
+Each row is an emission line and the columns represent the wavelengths (in the rest frame) marking the regions of the adjacent continua and the line region:

 .. image:: ../_static/mask_selection.jpg